Bakhtiar-23/Artist-Showcase-Website-G3-/README.md

 ## Starting back-end server

-### 1. To get started using log-in, log-out function, request join the project MongoDB website.
+### 1. To get started using log-in, log-out, register function, request join the project MongoDB website.

 ### 2. Open a new terminal:
    - On **Windows**: Use the terminal in your code editor (e.g., VS Code), or open Command Prompt, PowerShell, or Git Bash.